-Compensation Reference Plan Disclosure & Reporting Requirements
+Disclosure & Reporting Requirements

-- 1 HEABC will coordinate the reporting of total compensation for executive and non-contract employees within the sector. - 2 Employers in the health sector will provide HEABC with total compensation information and related compensation policy information to meet the reporting requirements of employers and employers' associations within the sectoral compensation guidelines.
+- 1 HEABC will coordinate the reporting of total compensation for executive and noncontract employees within the sector. - 2 Employers in the health sector will provide HEABC with total compensation information and related compensation policy information to meet the reporting requirements of employers and employers' associations within the sectoral compensation guidelines.
 Full disclosure of public sector compensation is public policy in British Columbia.
 This policy serves two main purposes: - 2.1.
 Promotes the accountability of public sector employers to the public. - 2.2.
-Enhances the credibility of public sector management by providing a framework within which appropriate compensation practices can be explained to the public.
+Enhances the credibility of public section management by provided a framework within which appropriate compensation practices can be explained to the public.